aaronbloomfield/ccc/hws/tokens/index.md

 2. Your contract MUST be in a file called `NFTManager.sol` -- note the capitalization!
 3. Your contract line MUST be: `contract NFTManager is INFTManager, ERC721 {`; this will inherit all the other necessary interfaces and contracts.
 4. The pragma line should be: `pragma solidity ^0.8.17;`
-5. You are NOT to submit any of the *files* for the interfaces above (ERC721, IERC721, INFTManager, IERC165.sol, etc.), nor copy-and-paste that code in your file.
+5. You are NOT to submit any of the *files* for the interfaces above (ERC721, IERC721, INFTManager, IERC165.sol, etc.), nor the ERC721 file either.
+And don't copy-and-paste that code in your file.
 You should `import` them in `NFTManager.sol` as such: `import "./INFTManager.sol";`; they will be put into the appropriate directory on Gradescope when it attempts to compile your program

 Some implementation notes: